BSc (Hons) Biomedical Science

 - develop knowledge, while analytical skills will be improved by undertaking laboratory-based investigations employing biomedical methodology.

-- undertake a five-week block of laboratory-based work at NWCRC, engaging with researchers and Biomedical Scientists.
+- undertake a five-week block of laboratory-based work at BCUHB, engaging with researchers and Biomedical Scientists.
 Additionally, some research projects in both the second and final year of the course may be conducted at the NWCRC.

 - after graduating from this course, be thoroughly grounded in ethical and reflective practice, and have a sound subject-specific and research knowledge base.